CSCfi/csc-user-guide/docs/data/datasets/metadata-and-documentation.md

 ### Discovery metadata

+Discovery metadata can be of three types: Descriptive, Administrative and Structural.

-**Descriptive metadata** of a dataset can be divided into two subcategories:
+***Descriptive metadata*** of a dataset can be divided into two subcategories:

 **1) core metadata** *or study level metadata* (for discovery and identification - for search and citation), which includes: